Adrien Broner: Broner vs. Litzau

 Broner's next fight was on HBO's Boxing After Dark show from Guadalajara, Mexico, Broner took on Top 10 Super Featherweight contender Jason Litzau in a fight scheduled for ten rounds.
 Broner landed combos on the ropes late in the first, with a straight right, left hook and then a right uppercut hurting the Minnesotan badly.
 He crumpled, and the ref leaped in, seeing he was out.
 The official end came at 2:58 of the first round.

-Broner vs. Rodriguez
+Broner vs. Rodríguez

-After having no luck in securing a fight with Ricky Burns, the former WBO super featherweight champion, to fight him on November 26, 2011, Broner fought contender Vicente Martin Rodriguez on the undercard of the Saul Alvarez vs. Kermit Cintron fight card on HBO as part of a double header.
+After having no luck in securing a fight with Ricky Burns, the former WBO super featherweight champion, to fight him on November 26, 2011, Broner fought contender Vicente Martin Rodriguez on the undercard of the Canelo Álvarez vs. Kermit Cintrón fight card on HBO as part of a double header.
 He defeated Rodriguez by knockout in the third round, to win the vacant WBO Super Featherweight World title.

-Broner made a successful first defense of his WBO belt against Top 10 Super Featherweight contender and mandatory challenger Eloy Perez on a February 25, 2012, HBO-televised card.
+Broner made a successful first defense of his WBO belt against Top 10 Super Featherweight contender and mandatory challenger Eloy Pérez on a February 25, 2012, HBO-televised card.
 With a knockout victory.
 Broner controlled the pace and action from start to finish, beating Perez to the punch and walking him down with ease.
 The fight ended when Broner landed a straight hand on Perez, followed by another right hand as Perez was going down.